thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ai-models.md

 This feature ensures your configuration is valid and prevents runtime errors when models are used in production.

+{% capture test_cost_note %}
-> <b>Note</b>: Even though the test request is trivial (e.g., “What is the capital of X country?”), providers usually charge for it.
+Even though the test request is trivial (e.g., "What is the capital of X country?"), providers usually charge for it.
 However, the cost is minimal.
+{% endcapture %}
+{% include templates/info-banner.md content=test_cost_note %}

 ## Next steps